davsclaus/camel-riders-in-the-cloud/README.md

 You can deploy the WildFly Swarm application which hosts the hello service.

-    cd helloswarm
+    cd swarm
     mvn install

-If the build is success you can deploy to kubernetes using:
+If the build is success you can deploy to Kubernetes using:

     mvn fabric8:deploy